 It depends on what type of syrup it is.
 If you have no sigar syrup then you could probably still be able to eat as much much pancakes and waffles you want.
 Now if you regular syrup then you might not want to eat that much sense waffles and pancake because they are basically known as bread and iif you add bread with syrup then that's not really the most healthiest you can be.

 Definitely.
 You could make up the batter using white flour alternatives and sweeten using fruit.
 Or just enjoy the subtle flavour of a naturally sweet pancake without syrup.

 It’s very rare that I have pancakes or waffles-and because of that I opt to enjoy high quality syrup (or whatever goodie such as lemon curd etc) and cut out something later in the day

 Of course.
 You should have a positive relationship with food, don't restrict yourself to the extreme.
 It is all about moderation and enjoying the food

-- What are some alternative high protein breakfasts?
+- What are some ideas you have for healthy, but convenient breakfasts?

 - I need YouTube channel shows how to do healthy breakfast.

 - Can anybody please give me some breakfast ideas that doesn’t involve toast and is easy?